vercel/vercel/errors/scale-invalid-dc.md

 - `sfo`
 - `bru`
 - `gru`
+- `iad`

-In `now-cli`, they currently are transformed to `sfo1` and `bru1` dc identifiers before being sent to our APIs.
+In `now-cli`, they currently are transformed to
+DC identifiers before being sent to our APIs.

 **Valid DC identifiers**:

 - `sfo1`
 - `bru1`
 - `gru1`
+- `iad1`

 To pass multiple ones, use a comma: